|Extent of IFRS application||Status||Additional Information|

 The regulatory requirement is to disclose compliance with ‘IFRS’ without the additional qualifier ‘as issued by the IASB’.
 The regulation defines ‘IFRS’ as ‘the standards and interpretations adopted by the International Accounting Standards Board, as amended from time to time’ so, in Canada, ‘IFRS’ doesn’t need the additional qualifying language.
 However, entities are not prohibited from adding the additional words ‘as issued by the IASB’.

-Although Canadian GAAP for publicly accountable entities is IFRS Standards as issued by the Board, entities are permitted to disclose that they are in compliance with Canadian GAAP in addition to disclosing compliance with IFRS Standards.
+Although Canadian GAAP for publicly accountable entities is IFRS Accounting Standards as issued by the Board, entities are permitted to disclose that they are in compliance with Canadian GAAP in addition to disclosing compliance with IFRS Accounting Standards.

-The adoption of IFRS Standards was achieved by incorporating the standards into Part I of the CPA Canada Handbook–Accounting and making them part of Canadian GAAP.
+The adoption of IFRS Accounting Standards was achieved by incorporating the standards into Part I of the CPA Canada Handbook–Accounting and making them part of Canadian GAAP.
 This process accorded IFRS recognition under the laws and regulations that govern financial reporting by Canadian entities.
-IFRS Standards were recognised simultaneously through the regulations and policies of the market and prudential regulators.
+IFRS Accounting Standards were recognised simultaneously through the regulations and policies of the market and prudential regulators.

-The texts of the IFRS Standards are not incorporated into the texts of Canadian law and regulations; the standards are incorporated by reference into various laws automatically, either by direct reference to IFRS Standards or by way of a reference to the CPA Canada Handbook–Accounting.
+The texts of the IFRS Accounting Standards are not incorporated into the texts of Canadian law and regulations; the standards are incorporated by reference into various laws automatically, either by direct reference to IFRS Accounting Standards or by way of a reference to the CPA Canada Handbook–Accounting.
 The texts of the IFRS are copied only into Part I of the CPA Canada Handbook–Accounting.

-Subsequent to initial adoption, the AcSB issues its own ‘wraparound exposure draft’ for every exposure draft and draft interpretation issued by the Board and IFRIC.
+In Step 3, the AcSB issues its own ‘wraparound exposure draft’ for every exposure draft and draft interpretation issued by the Board and IFRIC.
 The wraparound exposure draft directs Canadian stakeholders to comment directly to the Board but also asks one question on which the AcSB solicits stakeholder input: ‘The proposed standard has been developed by the IASB Board for application by entities around the world.
 Assuming the Exposure Draft proposals are approved by the IASB Board, do you believe that there are aspects of the proposed standard that make some or all of it inappropriate for Canadian entities, even though it is appropriate for entities in the rest of the world?
 If so, please specify which aspects and what circumstances make the accounting requirements proposed in the Exposure Draft inappropriate for Canadian entities.’

 Translations into French are prepared by the professional translators of CPA Canada’s Language Services Department in Montreal.
 The drafts are reviewed by bilingual professional accountants and passed through the IFRS Foundation’s translation department and review committee before being finalised.
-All updates to standards, as well as exposure drafts, are translated as soon as possible after their issuance by the Board in English.
+All updates to standards, as well as exposure drafts, are translated as soon as possible after their issuance by the IASB in English.
 The English text cannot be endorsed and issued by the AcSB without first being translated.
-Canadian law and the AcSB’s policy effectively require that IFRS Standards be translated and issued on a timely basis to permit their adoption in practice by the effective date set by the Board.
+Canadian law and the AcSB’s policy effectively require that IFRS Accounting Standards be translated and issued on a timely basis to permit their adoption in practice by the effective date set by the IASB.